 The definition of word prediction is predicting a word that suits the typed word or sentence.
 From past data to the language, a keyboard must figure out what would be the next word.

-Compared to Gboard, SwiftKey remembers the typed words quickly, and the next time you type, you see the suggestions.
+Unlike Gboard, SwiftKey remembers the typed words quickly, and you see the suggestions the next time you type.
 SwiftKey also predicts and suggests the numbers.

 Flow typing test